library(tidyverse)

 RDA model configuration 2

-We’re now going to use sparse title again but for imputation.
-Age has a lot of missing values, but we know that age differs by sparse_title (see modeling EDA).
+We’re now going to use sparse_title again but for imputation. age has a lot of missing values, but we know that age differs by sparse_title (see modeling EDA).
 We’ll use sparse_title as part of a knn imputation for age.
-And then maybe Age will be a better predictor that it would be with lots of missing data.
+Then, maybe age will be a better predictor that it would be with lots of missing data.

 This meets the following homework requirements: Variable with missingness